JAN VOICH DESIGNS - THE ART OF FINE LIVING - Home l Site Map l Customer Service l Subscribe l About Us l

 Pedraza - Copyright 1999 Jan Voich

 Much younger than her peers - the college art teachers took Jan in - as their pet.
 John Silengo - use to enjoy her as a model to photograph - lending her his Leica Cameras for her trips to Europe in the summers.
-Jon*s wife - Sharon Silengo - is now working this historical site - > http://www.state.nd.us/hist/sal/infphot.htm
+John*s wife - Sharon Silengo - is now working a historical site in ND as a photo archivist.
+We will miss you John.

 Developing and printing her black and white photographs - Jan spent many hours dedicated to this art form.

 Color is also nice.
-Owning cameras from a 1950 Minox to a 1959 Rolleiflex and Leicas - now digital is becoming a fascination.
-More of her photographs and stories are seen - while - visiting - this last link.
+Owning cameras from a - 1950 Minox to a 1959 Rolleiflex and Leicas - now digital is becoming a fascination.

 lemons